appbaseio/Docs/content/docs/search/relevancy.md

 ![](https://imgur.com/uqZB0K0.png)

-You can set the index and query time preferences for popular suggestions from appbase.io dashboard's Popular Suggestions.
+You can set the index and query time preferences for popular suggestions from ReactiveSearch dashboard's Popular Suggestions.
 Unlike other suggestion types, Popular suggestions are re-calculated and populated in a special index on a daily basis based on the aggregate end-user search analytics data and index time suggestion preferences.
 These help optimize the behavior of suggestions for your specific use-case.

 | <p style="margin: 0px;" class="table-header-text">Label</p>                | <p style="margin: 0px;" class="table-header-text">Applicable At</p> | <p style="margin: 0px;" class="table-header-text">Description</p>                                                                                     |
 |----------------------|---------------|-------------------------------------------------------------------------------------------------|